Guardians vs. Royals Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Jose Ramirez, Bobby Witt Jr. and others in the Cleveland Guardians-Kansas City Royals matchup at Progressive Field on Friday at 7:10 PM ET.
+You can find player prop bet odds for Jose Ramirez, Bobby Witt Jr. and other players on the Cleveland Guardians and Kansas City Royals ahead of their matchup at 4:10 PM ET on Saturday at Progressive Field.

 Bet on this matchup or its props with BetMGM!